SethCohen/Chrome-Dino-Bot/README.md

 # Chrome-Dino-Bot
-A Python bot to automatically play the Chrome Dino game; made using OpenCV and PyAutoGui Created in Ubuntu 20.04
+A simple Python bot to automatically play the Chrome Dino game; made using OpenCV and PyAutoGui

+Created in Ubuntu 20.04

+More so a proof-of-concept project to test OpenCV and template matching.